Title: Levitation And Breaking Points

 Celer are the wife and husband duo of Dani Baquet-Long and Will Long.

-therapy, a seasoned and published writer of poetry and prose, a
+music therapy, a seasoned and published writer of poetry and prose, a

 painter, multi-instrumentalist and vocalist, also recording under the project

 name of Chubby Wolf.
 She had an extensive background in Gender Studies,

-Education, Basque History, Photography, and Tibetan Studies, as well as having lived in
+Education, Basque History, Photography, and Tibetan Studies, as well as

 Will Long has also worked in education, and is a published writer of fiction,